 This doesn’t mean that it’s easier to win earlier in your academic career.
 To be sure, less-experienced applicants’ personal essays will show less preparation, and their research plans will have less detail.
 What matters, however, is what those essays contain relative to people competing at the same level.

 This turns the decision of when to apply into a strategic question: “When will I be most competitive?”

 The three-page Personal, Relevant Background and Future Goals Statement — I call it the MPG, because it covers your motivation, preparation, and goals—doesn’t enter into our strategic calculation.
 You might write a different MPG essay in a year or two because of intervening life experience, but you can present an inspiring and compelling MPG at any stage of your career.

-A great MPG will put you in the running, but it’s the Graduate Research Plan that determines whether you win.
+The Graduate Research Plan is another story.
 Based on what I’ve learned from coaching hundreds of applicants, nearly every winner has received substantial guidance from someone with a track record of funding peer-reviewed science projects.
 Lacking that, honorable mention is probably your best outcome.

 You need someone who will make sure that you are addressing a problem that is important to society and relevant to current debates in your discipline.
 You need someone who will make sure that your methodology is appropriate, and that your scope of work is reasonable.
 You need someone who will anticipate what can go wrong and tell you how to avoid or recover from those breakdowns.

-The simple answer is that if you have a committed advisor, you are ready to compete this year.
+The simple answer is that if you have a committed advisor, you can apply as an incoming graduate student.
 If you don’t, you should defer your application.